mtango99/mtango99.github.io/dsm/dsm.md

 ***ACKNOWLEDGEMENTS***

-Special thanks to Professor Joseph Holler for providing materials and guidance for this project, as well as my fellow students in GEOG0323, particularly Steven Montilla Morantes, Sanjana Roy, Maja Cannavo, and Jackson Mumper, with whom I worked the closest.
+Thanks to Maja Cannavo, who was an equal contributor to this project.
+Thanks also to Professor Joseph Holler for helping us develop this project idea.